-

 - You are responsible for ensuring a current, active copy of your license is in your eOPF.

 Licenses and certification renewal documents should be uploaded well before the expiration date.
 It is your responsibility to ensure that a current active license or certification is in your eOPF at all times.
-An expired license is grounds for separation from the Corps.
-Processing time after eDOC-U submission varies according to the amount of documents submitted by the Corps for processing.
+An expired license may be grounds for separation from the Corps.

 For any questions regarding licensure and certification renewals, please email PHSLicensure@hhs.gov.